dbyte/4D-Filewatcher/README.md

 -h or --help.

-We have implemented a cheap async stdin/stdout broker, so it is possible to communicate with the backend over stdin while it is asynchronously streaming file system events to stdout:
-You may, at any time, pass the literal string `teardown`, followed by a `newline` char, to its stdin to initiate a graceful shutdown, which provides additional feedback on stdout.
+We have implemented a cheap async stdin/stdout broker, so it is possible to communicate with the backend over stdin while it is asynchronously streaming file system events to stdout.
+You may, at any time, pass the following strings, **followed by a `newline` char**, to stdin:
+- `version`: Writes the SemVer of the backend to stdout
+- `teardown`: Initiates a graceful shutdown, which writes some additional feedback to stdout